mabenj/AOC24/README.md

 1. `git clone` this repository
 2. `cd` into the repository
-3. `deno install` to install the dependencies
+3. `deno install -e main.ts` to install the dependencies

+Note❗ To start from scratch without my solutions, delete everything inside the `lib` directory except for the `commands` and `types` directories and the `common.ts` file.

 ## Usage